empathicqubit/vscode-cc65-debugger/README.md

 - **viceCommand**: **OBSOLETE**!
 Please see the setting `cc65vice.viceCommand` in your user settings.
 Set this to specify the path to the VICE executable.
 You'll probably need this on Windows.
 - **viceArgs**: You'll want to set your C64 model here, and any other special hardware options that you need for your program.
 Either NTSC or one of the PAL models (jap, drean, etc).
 Look at the VICE manual for the full list.
 - **buildCommand**: Your actual build command.
 Defaults to make if unspecified.
 [You will need to change your Makefile to support being debugged with this.](#changes-needed-to-your-makefile)
+- **preprocessCommand**: The command used to generate the preprocessor `.i` files, which are used by Clang instead of the `.c` and `.h` files if they are available.
+Omitting this setting may cause the preprocessor files not to be built, which could result in less accurate struct handling.
 - **program**: Specify this if the debugger can't find your binary file.
 By default it will look for a d81/d64 and if it can't find any a PRG.
 If you have multiple of those types of files, it will try some fanciness to determine which one is the "real" one, such as looking at the modification date and how many files are in your disk image, but those may fail.
 - **type**: Always `cc65-vice` for this debugger.
 - **request**: Always launch.
 Attachment is not possible yet.